 The Rule of Law

 The importance of laws, whether they be those that govern the class, the school, or the country, are consistently reinforced throughout our daily practice, as well as when dealing with behaviour and through whole school issues.
 Pupils are taught the value and reasons behind laws, that they govern and protect us, the responsibilities that this involves and the consequences when laws are broken.
-Visits from authorities such as the Community warden, Police, Road safety and Fire service help reinforce this message.
+Visits from authorities such as the Police, Road safety, Coastguard and Fire service help reinforce this message.

-Children are involved in reviewing our behaviour policy and Golden Rules every year and each class agrees a class charter or promise at the beginning of each academic year.
+Children are involved in reviewing our behaviour policy every year and each class agrees a class charter or promise at the beginning of each academic year.

 Within school, pupils are actively encouraged to make choices, knowing that they are in a safe and supportive environment.
 As a school we educate and provide boundaries for young pupils to make choices safely, through provision of a safe environment and empowering education.
 Pupils are encouraged to know, understand and exercise their rights and personal freedoms and advised how to exercise these safely, for example through our E-safety and PSHE lessons.
-Whether it be through choice of learning challenge, of how they record, of participation in our extra-curricular clubs and opportunities, pupils are given the freedom to make choices.
-As a school we do not shy away from routines that may be challenging instead we enable and train our children to make informed personal choices.
+Pupils are given the freedom to make choices, such as from a wide of lunchtime clubs and activities or voting on favourite stories.
+As a school we do not shy away from routines that may be challenging - instead we enable and train our children to make informed personal choices.

 Respect is one of our school values.
 Children learn that their behaviour has an effect on their own rights and those of others.
 All members of the school community treat each other with respect.
 We also share the consequences of what happens when respect and tolerance are not employed as strategies.
 We regularly discuss current affairs with the children enabling them to make sense of the world they are in.